Titer

 Titer (American English) or titre (British English) is a way of expressing concentration.
 Titer testing employs serial dilution to obtain approximate quantitative information from an analytical procedure that inherently only evaluates as positive or negative.
-The titre corresponds to the highest dilution factor that still yields a positive reading.
+The titer corresponds to the highest dilution factor that still yields a positive reading.
 For example, positive readings in the first 8 serial, twofold dilutions translate into a titer of 1:256 (i.e., 2−8).
 Titres are sometimes expressed by the denominator only, for example 1:256 is written 256.

 The term also has two other, conflicting meanings.
 In titration, the titer is the ratio of actual to nominal concentration of a titrant, e.g. a titer of 0.5 would require 1/0.5 = 2 times more titrant than nominal.
 This is to compensate for possible degradation of the titrant solution.
 Second, in textile engineering, titre is also a synonym for linear density.